Logo Voyage

 By plane

-Due to the country's immense geography, the uncertain security situation, and the lack of adequately developed infrastructure, the most convenient way of getting around the country is by plane.
+Due to the country's immense geography, the most convenient way of travelling long distances is by plane.
+That said, schedules are more guidelines in Algeria; expect delays.

 Algeria has a very small airlines industry ― only four airline companies operate in the country ― and all the airline companies are owned by the government.